Haswell (microarchitecture): Haswell Refresh

 Around the middle of 2014, Intel released a refresh of Haswell, simply titled Haswell Refresh.
 When compared to the original Haswell CPUs lineup, Haswell Refresh CPUs offer a modest increase in clock frequencies, usually of 100 MHz.
 Haswell Refresh CPUs are supported by Intel's 9 Series chipsets (Z97 and H97, codenamed Wildcat Point), while motherboards with 8 Series chipsets (codenamed Lynx Point) usually require a BIOS update to support Haswell Refresh CPUs.

 The CPUs codenamed Devil's Canyon, covering the i5 and i7 K-series SKUs, employ a new and improved thermal interface material (TIM) called next-generation polymer thermal interface material (NGPTIM).
 This improved TIM reduces the CPU's operating temperatures and improves the overclocking potential, as something that had been problematic since the introduction of Ivy Bridge.
 Other changes for the Devil's Canyon CPUs include a TDP increase to 88 W, additional decoupling capacitors to help smooth out the outputs from the fully integrated voltage regulator (FIVR), and support for the VT-d that was previously limited to non-K-series SKUs.
 TSX was another feature brought over from the non-K-series SKUs, until August 2014 when a microcode update disabled TSX due to a bug that was discovered in its implementation.

 Windows XP and Vista support

 While Ivy Bridge is the last Intel processor to fully support all versions of Windows XP, Haswell includes limited driver support for certain XP editions such as POSReady2009.
 People have modified the graphics driver for these versions to adapt to normal Windows XP to varying degrees of success.

-Windows Vista support is also dropped with this processor as well.
+Windows Vista has also been discontinued with this processor.
 People who have installed x64 version of Vista have reported various problems such as services not starting automatically.
 The KB4493471 update (officially intended only for Windows Server 2008, but can be installed on Vista) contains a HAL driver that allegedly fixes these issues; however, upon several tests it's been confirmed - it doesn't fix any of the issues.
-Windows XP and earlier, and all x86 versions and editions of Vista are unaffected by this bug.
+All editions of Windows Vista and Server 2008, as well as most Windows XP editions, Windows Server 2003, and all older releases of Windows overall are unaffected by this bug.

+A patch has been released that fixes this bug.